-Starkey Gap Trail - Pasco County - The trail runs 2.4 miles from the Tri-County Trail at the Pinellas County line to SR 54, connecting to the Starkey Blvd.
+Starkey Gap Trail - Pasco County - The trail runs 2.4 miles from the Tri-County Trail at the Pinellas County line to SR 54 and Starkey Blvd., connecting to the Starkey Blvd.
 Trail.
 C2C status: Complete

 Starkey Blvd.
-Trail - Pasco County - Runs along Starkey Blvd. from SR 54 to the Starkey Wilderness Trail.
+Trail - Pasco County - Runs along Starkey Blvd. from SR 54 in Longleaf to the Starkey Wilderness Trail.
 C2C status: Complete

 Starkey Wilderness Trail - Pasco County - Located at Jay B. Starkey Wilderness Park, the 7.2 mile paved trail links from the Pinellas Trail at the west via the Tri-County, Starkey Gap and Starkey Blvd.
 Trails.
 At the east, it links to the Suncoast Trail.
 C2C status: Complete

-Suncoast Trail - Hillsborough, Pasco and Hernando Counties - The 41 mile trail parallels the Suncoast Parkway, it currently links to the Starkey Wilderness Trail and will link to the Good Neighbor Trail.
+Suncoast Trail - Hillsborough, Pasco and Hernando Counties - The 41 mile trail parallels the Suncoast Parkway.
+A section serves as part of the Coast-to-Coast Trail, from the link with the Starkey Wilderness Trail to the connector at SR50 that will eventually link to the Good Neighbor Trail.
 C2C status: Complete

-Good Neighbor Trail - Hernando County - 10-mile trail east from Brooksville to Withlacoochee State Trail.
-The 6-mile extension of the trail to the Withlacoochee State Trail was completed in September 2018.
+Good Neighbor Trail - Hernando County - 10-miles east from Brooksville, through the Withlacoochee State Forest to link with the Withlacoochee State Trail.
 C2C status: Complete

 Withlacoochee State Trail - Hernando, Citrus and Pasco Counties, 46 miles.
 A short portion of the trail will be part of the Coast-to-Coast Trail between the Good Neighbor Trail and Van Fleet State Trail.
 C2C status: Complete

 Van Fleet State Trail - Polk, Lake, Sumter Counties - Totally rural 29 mile rail-trail with one curve and no hills through the Green Swamp.
-A short portion of the trail will be part of the Coast-to-Coast Trail between the Withlacoochee and South Lake Trails.
+A short portion of the trail will connect from the Coast-to-Coast Trail to the Mabel Trailhead.
 C2C status: Complete

-South Lake Gap, 15 miles (Van Fleet State Trail to South Lake Trail).
+South Lake Gap, 5 miles (Mascotte to South Lake Trail).
 C2C status: Design

 South Lake Trail - Lake County - Runs 13 miles from Clermont east to connect with the West Orange Trail as part of the Coast-to-Coast Trail.
 C2C status: Complete

 West Orange Trail - Orange County - This is a 22 mile, world-class rail trail through urban and suburban sections of Orange County.
-It's part of the Coast-to-Coast Trail from the South Lake Trail to Clarcona, where a gap remains to be filled to link the Seminole Wekiva Trail.
+It's part of the Coast-to-Coast Trail from the South Lake Trail to the Clarcona-Ocoee Connector Trail.
 C2C status: Complete

-Clarcona-Ocoee Trail Gap - Orange County - A link from the West Orange Trail at its Apopka-Vineland Outpost to the Clarcona-Ocoee connector is complete (2/10 mile).
-The remainder of the 3 miles to the Pine Hills Trail is a future (August 2020).
-C2C status: Design
+Clarcona-Ocoee Connector Trail - Orange County - A link from the West Orange Trail at its Apopka-Vineland Outpost to the Clarcona-Ocoee connector is complete (2/10 mile).
+The Connector then runs 1.5 miles to N. Hiawassee Road.
+C2C status: Complete